Proper Wetsuit Care

 - Dry your wetsuit inside-out.
 If you don’t have time to dry your wetsuit completely before wearing it again, this will leave the inside dryer, making it a LOT easier to put on.
 In addition, you will protect the far more sensitive outer membrane from UV rays.

 - Don’t use harsh chemicals on your wetsuit.
 Laundry detergents and bleach are not made to be used on Neoprene.
 A thorough rinse should be enough, but you can buy speciality cleaning agents for wetsuits too.
+For example, Orca Wetsuit Cleaner is an environmentally friendly option designed specifically for Neoprene.

 - Be careful what you put on your zippers.
 Use beeswax for lubrication when you need: it’s harmless and will stay on when wet.
 Steer clear of petroleum jelly and WD-40.